BBVA/apicheck/docs/tools/sensitive-json.md

   includeKeys: true  # Search in Json keys.
 Values always are inspected
 ```

+The above example is from the core rules file: `core.yaml`:

 - Severity values allowed are: High, Medium, Low
-- searchIn: Set if you want to search in HTTP Request, in Response or Both.
+- searchIn: Allows to search in the HTTP Request, in the Response or in Both.
 - includeKeys: Set if you want to search also in JSON keys.

 # Running as Service

-`APIcheck Sensitive JSON` can runs as a service.
-Only Docker mode currently allow to run this way:
+`APIcheck Sensitive JSON` can be run as a service, but only when running as a
+standalone docker container

 ```bash
 $ docker run --rm -p 9000:9000 bbvalabs/sensitive-json --server 0.0.0.0:9000